Geometry of Permutation Limits: Introduction

-Another example to which our limit theory applies is the interchange process.
-In this setting the resulting permutation process is random.
-This process turns out to converge in probability, and the limit is a deterministic object, the law of stationary Brownian motion.
+Another example of a permutation process is the interchange process on finite paths.
+In this setting the permutation process is random.
+As the path lengths tend to infinity, the interchange process converges in probability to a limit: stationary Brownian motion on an interval.
 This is explained in Section \ref{sec:randperm}.